WhiteCat2023/QR-code-generator/README.md

 ![image](https://github.com/user-attachments/assets/6eb4e295-f707-45a8-913a-a0e3e4528581)

 Every HTML file needs to have this as there skeleton.
-The '<!DOCTYPE html>' tag represents that the document type of the file is HTML and then the '<html></html>' where we can add our '<head></head>' and '<body></body>', I'll discuss in another time if ever I get on to my plan in making a youtube videos about coding.
+The [<!DOCTYPE html>] tag represents that the document type of the file is HTML and then the '<html></html>' where we can add our '<head></head>' and '<body></body>', I'll discuss in another time if ever I get on to my plan in making a youtube videos about coding.

 ### Step 3: Structure your HTML